Interstate 295 (Maryland–District of Columbia): History

-Reconstruction of the northern terminus

 The cancelation of both the remainder of the Southeast Freeway and then the Barney Circle Freeway left no through connections between the 11th Street Bridges and DC 295 north, leading to severe congestion and major traffic routing problems.
 These missing movements were included when the northern terminus was reconstructed, allowing direct freeway-grade access to and from DC 295 at the 11th Street Bridges as well as providing a through grade-separated north–south route within DC.
 Project construction began in 2011 and the ramps opened in 2012.
 I-295 now terminates at the interchange with the 11th Street Bridges.
 I-695 extends over the 11th Street Bridges and continues along the Southeast Freeway to the interchange with I-395.

+In 2017-2022 the Frederick Douglass Bridge was replaced and, as part of the project, the section of the Anacostia Freeway from Sweetgum Lane north to Chicago Street was replaced, including a new interchange with the Suitland Parkway.

 Future

 The District of Columbia is considering adding reversible HOV lanes to I-295.